Colombian Navy: 19th century and origins

+General Francisco de Paula Santander created the Naval School on June 28, 1822.

 In 1824 the first – and only – eight cadet officers graduated from naval school.
 On March 3, 1826, the Ministry of the Navy was created, with Lino de Clemente as minister.
 By 1826, both from bought and captured vessels, the Colombian Navy had become a respectable force, commanding a relatively large number of ships, including a ship of the line, a frigate, six corvettes, five brigantines, 10 schooners, 13 gunboats, and many minor vessels.

 But the fledgling government was strapped financially, and in a decree of December 7, 1826, Bolívar decommissioned the Naval school, abolished the Ministry of the Navy, and slashed the budget for all navy and marine affairs by more than half.
 The Navy would not recover from this blow for almost a hundred years.
 The incipient navy of 1825 saw its ships slowly sold, scrapped, or abandoned, and by the late 1830s there were no more than a handful of serviceable ships, mostly assigned to the Army.

 Under President Tomás Cipriano de Mosquera, a sizeable naval force was acquired during 1866, with the steamers of war Colombia, Cuaspud and Bolívar being purchased in England, and the Rayo acquired from America.
 Rayo was the largest, carrying four 9 inch guns, two smaller 30-pounders, and six torpedo launches, and was incorporated into the Colombian fleet after accusations she was due to be delivered to Chile or Peru for the war against Spain.
 It was not to last, congress decreed the ships of the navy should be sold on June 6, 1867.
 The Rayo was subsequently blown onto a reef September 12, 1867 and Cuaspud was wrecked on her delivery voyage just eleven days later.
 The Colombia was sold in 1868, and the Bolívar, last of Mosquera's men-of-war, sold in 1872.

 During the rest of the 19th century, there was no formal navy to speak of.
 Some vessels and naval units were assigned to the Army, and throughout the civil wars of the 1880s, some transport vessels were hurriedly bought, and similarly disposed of, but no formal navy appeared.

 On January 11, 1895, an important step was made in re-establishing the formal Colombian Navy when the three gunboats of the coastguard and the Magdalena were transferred from the Ministry of the Treasury to the Ministry of War.